 I attempted to upgrade to a suite using a Hyatt Diamond Suite Upgrade, but there were no suites available during my stay.
 Only a few of the floors with guest room were fully operational during my stay.
 Instead I got a minor upgrade to a river view room.
 As if often the case in China, there wasn’t much sun, but most days the view was clear enough to have a decent view for the short time I was in the room.

-The river view king room I was assigned was pretty impressive.
+My river view king room I was pretty impressive.
 The bathroom was huge, with marble walls and a large vanity with two sinks.
 There was a TV in the mirror, although I never got it to work.
 There is also a large bath tub, and an adjacent shower with a nice overhead rainfall shower.
 Toiletries are Acca Kappa White Moss, and are a pleasing, but not overpowering scent.

 Near the door was the toilet with an additional sink.
 I have an (unfortunate?) tradition of documenting toilets all over the world, but this one was notable.
 It was the most high-tech toilet I’ve ever seen.
 It had a motion sensor that lifted the seat when walking nearby.
 There was a nightlight, and a full array of wash and drying options as one would expect for a high-end Toto washlet.